One of the more common visual challenges that shooters have is cross-eye-dominance…where their dominant eye is different than their favored hand.

 So, what can we do?

-The second thing is to stabilize eye dominance to one eye (the brain’s preferred eye) with the Ox String as I cover in the See Quicker Shoot Quicker course.
+The second thing is to stabilize eye dominance to one eye (the brain’s preferred eye).

 If the dominant eye is not on the side that we want it to be, we have a few options.